bqdcc/alien-clock/README.md

-# Alien-Clock
+# A-Clock

-Alien time compare Earth time:
+A time compare Earth time:

-1.Below is the time comparison between Earth time and Alien time:
+1.Below is the time comparison between Earth time and A time:

-- 1970/1/1 00:00:00 Earth time is equivalent to 2804/18/31 02:02:88 Alien’s time.
+- 1970/1/1 00:00:00 Earth time is equivalent to 2804/18/31 02:02:88 A’s time.
-- 1 second Alien time is 0.5 second Earth time.
+- 1 second A time is 0.5 second Earth time.

-2.Below is the information about Alien’s time:
+  2.Below is the information about A’s time:

 - 1 minute is 90 seconds.
 - 1 hour is 90 minutes.